camaraproject/IdentityAndConsentManagement/documentation/CAMARA-Security-Interoperability.md

 ### Transport Security
 All network connections MUST use TLS 1.2 or better.

+### Sender-Constraint Tokens

+Following the recommendation from [OAuth 2.0 Security Best Current Practice](https://datatracker.ietf.org/doc/html/draft-ietf-oauth-security-topics#section-2.2.1) authorization and resource servers SHOULD use mechanisms for sender-constraining access tokens.
+This document RECOMMENDS Demonstrating Proof of Possession (DPoP) [RFC9449](https://datatracker.ietf.org/doc/html/rfc9449), to prevent misuse of stolen and leaked access tokens.

 ## OIDC Authorization Code Flow

 The OIDC Authorization Code Flow is defined in [OpenID Connect](https://openid.net/specs/openid-connect-core-1_0.html)